-Will kick off with the opening remarks, music from the 215th Army Band and the cutting of a custom-designed cake on the West End of Faneuil Hall Marketplace on Friday, July 1st beginning at noon.
-Boston Harborfest continues throughout the week.
-The 35th Anniversary celebrations run from June 30 - 4th, 2017.
-For schedule of events...
+Kicks off with opening remarks, music from the 215th Army Band and the cutting of a custom-designed cake on the West End of Faneuil Hall Marketplace on Friday, June 30 beginning at Noon.
+Boston Harborfest continues through July 4, 2017.
+Be sure to check out the full schedule of events.

 Boston POPS Fireworks Spectacular

 At 8:30pm Conductor Keith Lockhart directs the Boston POPS Orchestra at the Hatch Shell, on the Esplanade, performing the identical concert which will be played on July 4th minus the fireworks display.
-Seating for this free event is on a first come basis, it will be crowded but not so much as on the 4th.
+Seating for this free event is on a first come basis, it will be crowded, but not as much as on the 4th.

 The City of Boston's Official Independence Day Commemoration